 History and Origins of the Supporters' Clubs World Confederation

-After undergoing a period of organic growth in the 1980s, the turning point for our movement came after the European Cup final at Wembley in 1992, which gave rise to an unprecedented influx of supporters' clubs and penyistes.
+After undergoing a period of organic growth in the 1980s, the turning point for the supporters’ clubs movement came after the European Cup final at Wembley in 1992, which gave rise to an unprecedented influx of supporters' clubs and penyistes.
 Before winning this championship, the collective was made up of 590 supporters' clubs.
 Four years later, the number had already reached over a thousand.

 From that point on, the expansion of the movement has fundamentally been qualitative.
 The work carried out since 2010 has led to the professionalisation of supporters' clubs through the achievement of significant milestones, such as the opening of the Supporters' Club Services Office in 2010; the reinstatement of the World Congress of Supporters' Clubs during the Gamper Trophy, in 2011; the creation of the Supporters' Club Census in 2012; the establishment of the Work and Institutional Days at the World Congress of Supporters' Clubs, also in 2012; and the recognition of statutes for Supporters' Clubs and their territorial Federations, in 2013.